fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 - We will install Tailscale on the same server as Plex or, alternately, on another machine in the home network that will act as subnet router.
 (See <a href="https://tailscale.com/kb/1019/subnets" target="_blank">this section Tailscale docs</a> -- for this guide, we'll install Tailscale on the same server running Plex, so subnet routing isn't necessary.)

 - We will create a free tier compute instance on Oracle Cloud Insfrastructure and install Tailscale on it, so it's on the same tailnet as the Plex server.
-We'll expose ports 80 and 443 to the internet on the VM, but only allowing access from specific IPs, and run a reverse proxy to forward web traffic to Plex.
+We'll expose ports 80 and 443 to the internet on the VM, but only allowing access from specific IPs, and run a reverse proxy to route the traffic from allowed IPs to Plex.

 <div id="pre" />

 ## Pre-Requisites

 First of all, you should be comfortable using the terminal, because we'll be doing quite a bit through command line.
-(Ubuntu specifically, although you can use your preferred distribution.)
+(Ubuntu specifically, since that's the distribution I used for OCI from the options available.)

 The method I explain here requires you to own a domain -- it may be possible to instead use something like DuckDNS or NoIP, but I have not tried it.
 I'll also be using Cloudflare for DNS, but that's just my personal preference -- feel free to use another DNS provider.